 While a picture is worth a thousand words, make sure that your copy is impactful as well.
 Be conscientious in writing down all of your property’s features and benefits, highlighting anything that you think might be a selling feature (layout, proximity to amenities, parking, high-end finishes, outdoor living space, etc.).
 Avoid confusion possible by detailing what is and isn’t included (from utilities right down to snow removal, and yard maintenance).

-When you’re showing your property, listen as much as you’re talk, so that you can make some quick intuitive judgments.
+When you’re showing your property, listen as much as you speak, so that you can make some quick intuitive judgments.
 Obviously, you’re not going to get to know a person thoroughly in this short window, but you can observe a few things right out of the box that could be potential flags for a rocky tenant-landlord relationship.
 Firstly – why are they moving?
 Were they on time for their showing?
 Are they badmouthing their landlord?
 While there are two sides to every story, past behaviour is often the prediction of future behaviour.
 Like any relationship, this one needs to be based on mutual respect – especially if you are looking to the long term.

 Always tell any prospective tenant that, in addition to filling out an application form, you will be completing a credit check and calling their references.
 Shady tenants will attempt to convince you not to complete this critical stage of the approvals process, whereas the bona fide will have no issue (or may even proactively bring letters of employment, credit reports and references with them to secure the place).
 This is one of the most essential steps of choosing good tenants.